shamimice03/terraform-aws-vpc/examples/ec2-instance/README.md

 ### Private Node

-- An AWS EC2 instance named "Private_Node" will be launched using the same AMI and instance type.
+- An AWS EC2 instance named `Private_Node` will be launched using the same AMI and instance type.
-- It will be placed in the private subnet of the first availability zone (ap-northeast-1c).
+- It will be placed in the private subnet of the first availability zone (`ap-northeast-1c`).
-- The instance will use the "aws_access" key pair for SSH access.
+- The instance will use the `aws_access` key pair for SSH access.
-- The "private_sg" security group will be associated with this instance.
+- The `private_sg` security group will be associated with this instance.
 - Tags will be applied to the instance.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->